build-your-own-internet/byoi/chapters/001-getting-started/README.md

 ### Interlude: What is going on here so far?

 Okay, so we have two containers that we've started up and put onto a new docker-defined network.
-You'll notice that these containers have IP addresses already (the above `network inspect` command shows them; also, on the bash session with each container, if you type `ip addr`, it will show you the addresses on the machines).
+You'll notice that these containers have IP addresses already.
+The above `network inspect` command shows them; also, on the bash session with each container, if you run the `ip addr` command, it will show you the addresses on the machines (shown in a few paragraphs).

 You might be asking yourself: "how did these machines get and IP address?"
 The answer is, Docker has set up a DHCP server as well as a default-gateway and a DNS server on the network that you asked it to create for you.
 Since we're trying to do all of these things by hand, we really don't want this.

-Actually, it would appear that this busybox machine does not have any DHCP client stuff going for it.
-What seems to be the most likely situation is that docker itself just contfigured the machine on its own for us without employing the DCHP protocol.
+Let's look at how we can manage these configurations ourselves.

 ## Set up and test our new containers

 We now need to interact with these two containers directly.
-To do that, you'll want to open two distinct terminal windows: one for each container.
+To do that, we need to open two distinct terminal windows: one for each container.
 Then, in each window, start an interactive session with your container.

-1. in window 1, run `docker exec -it $CONTAINER_1 /bin/sh`
+1. in window 1, run `docker exec -it pippin /bin/bash`
-1. in window 2, run `docker exec -it $CONTAINER_2 /bin/sh`
+1. in window 2, run `docker exec -it boudi /bin/bash`

 ### Remove default IP address configuration

-Next, configure the network ourselves using the `ip` command on the container.
+Next, let's configure the network ourselves using the `ip` command on the container.
 First, we should remove the IP addresses that docker configured on each container.
-To do that, you'll first need to see what IP address docker configured on each container using the `ip addr` command, as follows:
+To do that, first we need to see what IP address docker configured on each container using the `ip addr` command, as follows:

 ```bash
 / # ip addr